Body Composition Laboratory

 One beam is high energy.
 The other beam is low energy.

 Each beam measures the number of X-rays that pass through the bone.
+This varies depending on the thickness of the bone.

 Based on the difference between the two beams, the bone density can be measured.